Offerings

 We do not treat symptoms or conditions.
 We work with people who may experience symptoms or conditions.

-The gentle nature of our work allows the body’s inner wisdom to guide the session; it’s generally safe for most people.
+The gentle nature of our work allows the body’s design to guide the session; it’s generally safe for most people.

 Clients share that they experience relief from issues such as headaches and body pain after their sessions.
 As well as improvements in sleep and a general sense of relaxation and well-being.